tlspuffin/async-opcua/SECURITY.md

 # Security Policy

-OPC UA for Rust is still ongoing development so security is addressed in the form of raising issues or contacting the author.
+OPC UA for Rust is still ongoing development so security is addressed in the form of raising issues or contacting the authors.

 ## Supported Versions